COMPREHENSIVE PRIVACY STATEMENT

 - where this is necessary for legal obligations which apply to us (for example, under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 and professional obligations to which we are subject as a member of the Solicitors Regulation Authority (SRA) and other professional bodies); and/or

-- where this is necessary for the performance of a contract we have with you (for example to provide our services to you, invoice you for our services and investigate and address any fee disputes that may arise) or that you have with a third party.
+- where this is necessary for the performance of a contract we have with you (for example to provide our services to you, invoice you for our services and investigate and address any fee disputes that may arise) or that you have with a third party (such as where we arrange for the supply of another firm’s services to you).
 This applies where we use Special Categories of Data or information about criminal convictions and offences in connection with a legal matter; and/or

 - where this is necessary to take steps at your request prior to entering into a contract